mennamamdouh/Paint-Desktop-Application/README.md

 	public static final int MAGENTA = 6;
 	public static final int ORANGE = 7;
   ```
-  - Inside the button event, 2 variables are assigned to two of those numbers, one of the shape and the other of the color.
+  - Inside the button event, one of each numbering rules is assigned to a variable, one represents the shape and the other represents the picked color.
-  - If we pressed the *Rectangle* and *Pink* buttons, those variables are assigned to 2 for *Rectangle* shape, and 4 for *Pink* color.
+  - If we pressed the *Rectangle* and *Pink* buttons, those variables are 2 for *Rectangle* shape, and 4 for *Pink* color.
     ```java
     // Our event source for the rectangle button Button rectangleButton = new Button("Rectangle");